drewhamiltonasdf/Packetizer/README.md

 so the package can be built using ROS and used as a library in roscpp nodes on a PC.

+Recently added some functionality for packing floats/doubles etc into the packets.
+Check out the example code ros_example.cpp.

 I'm using this with CRC between ROS and a Teensy 3.6 and it works great.

 Thanks, hideataki, great code.